hasiburratul/connectionslab/Week_14/Project_3/README.md

 As the game doesn't work smoothly with iPhones, I would like to change the UI of the game to improve performances.
 For smaller screen mobile devices I could display a different version of the game with different UI settings.
 I would like to add a QR code generator to the game.

-### Reflection & Next Step
+### Reflection

-**Reflection**
 I really enjoyed working in this game.
 The biggest takeway from the project is that I could use the game in real life.
+During the development of the game I lerned react and SASS.
+I am planning to start learning redux properly.
 I regret that I didn't display this game during the IM showcase.
 I initially decided not to display thinking the game will not be finished before the deadline.